zulip/zulip/templates/zerver/help/import-data-from-slack.md

     to import a Slack organization into the hosted zulipchat.com service, contact support@zulipchat.com.

+First, you need to do some things in Slack to setup the export:

 1. [Export your Slack data](https://my.slack.com/services/export).
 You will receive a zip file `slack_data.zip`.